Tutoring with therapy dogs

 - Effective study techniques help kids make the most out of their homework time.

-- Interpersonal skills allows young people confidently relate to others.
+- Interpersonal skills allow young people confidently relate to others.

 It is normal in Canine Comprehension for students to be transferred to a new tutor.
-This usually occurs at the commencement of a new term and may be due to the previous tutor finishing up with the company, tutor leave or timetable clash.
+This usually occurs at the commencement of a new term and may be due to the previous tutor finishing up with the company, tutor leave or a timetable clash.
 We understand that such situations can trigger feelings of anxiety, helplessness, abandonment and loss in our young people.
-We acknowledge this is particularly significant for people who already have experience of traumatic loss.
-In case of student transfer to new tutor, you can expect the current tutor to:
+We acknowledge that this is particularly significant for people who already have experienced traumatic loss.
+In case of student transfer to a new tutor, you can expect the current tutor to:

 Let the student know, face to face at least two weeks before sessions end.